 To avoid this in the future, never send a payment to the credit card for more than you have Available in your Credit Card Payment category.

 We bet you’d like to understand the cause, so you know what to look out for in the future!
 There are four main reasons your Credit Card Payment category might be short before your payment or overspent after you make it.

-- Starting Balance.
-When you add a credit card to YNAB and it has a balance that you plan to pay off in part or in full with your next payment, you’ll need to budget for that Starting Balance directly in the Credit Card Payment category.
+- Did you budget for the Starting Balance?
+When you add a credit card to YNAB and it has a balance that you plan to pay off in part or in full with your next payment, you’ll need to assign money for that Starting Balance directly in the Credit Card Payment category.

-Overpayment.
-If your payment created a positive balance on your card, the positive balance is treated like cash and added to To be Budgeted.
-Budgeting those dollars directly to the Credit Card Payment category will bring it out of the red.
+- Look for Overpayments.
+If your payment created a positive balance on your card, the positive balance is treated like cash and added to Ready to Assign.
+Assigning those dollars directly to the Credit Card Payment category will bring it out of the red.

 No matter what caused it, it’s not necessary to go back to previous months to fix anything—fix it in the current month by budgeting or moving money to the Credit Card Payment category.